aaaronhsu/Enter-the-Steakhouse/README.md

 **Yaying**: Worked on boss attack pattern 3 (random) and 2 (chase)

 ### 6/3
+**Aaron**: Modified map overlay, added the boss to the boss room, and added a win/loss screen for demo

 **Yaying**: Worked on boss attack pattern 3 (random) and 1 (swirl) from Aaron's help.